PythonCHB/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

               $ python -m pip install pytest

 Once installed, you should have the pytest command available in your terminal.

-FIXME: Maybe add a small page on installing and using pytest?

 Unit testing is an important part of an overall testing-centric development strategy.
 If you write unit tests, it is important to write